venkatkapil24/MLIPs-with-iPI/README.md

 ### Contact

-You are welcome to reach out to me at (v.kapil@ucl.ac.uk)[v.kapil@ucl.ac.uk] or raise an issue on GitHub if you encounter any problems.
-Feel free to suggest use cases not covered here.
+If you encounter any problems, you are welcome to contact me at [v.kapil@ucl.ac.uk](v.kapil@ucl.ac.uk) or raise an issue on GitHub.
+Feel free to suggest use cases that are not covered here.